How to Keep Your Laptop Safe Traveling in Thailand or Anywhere Overseas

 Let’s face it, when on a fun vacation in Thailand, you don’t want to have to head to the nearest IT mall and spend a few hundred dollars on a new laptop after someone has walked off with yours.

-Be sure, however, you don’t do what a friend of mine did.
-Download all his photographs to a USB drive and then leave the USB drive in his laptop bag.
-When the laptop and the bag were stolen from his hotel room later (he left it sitting on the desk when the maid was cleaning), his USB drive with all his photographs went with it.
+Be sure, however, you don’t do what a friend of mine did — download all his photographs to a USB drive and then leave the USB drive in his laptop bag.
+When the laptop and the bag were stolen from his Bangkok hotel room later (he left his door unlocked while he ran to a local food stall to pick up lunch), his USB drive with all his photographs went with it.